-Formula via Districts/Regions
+• Formula via Districts/Regions

 MoDOT's Highway Safety and Traffic Division also have some HSIP funds distributed to them.
 In January of 2018, the Missouri Highways and Transportation Commission approved the use of a new formula for distributing safety funds to MoDOT's Districts.
 This new formula places more focus on areas where fatalities and serious injuries are occurring.
 This new distribution took effect in SFY 2021.
-Additionally, in past years the funding distribution was for a partial amount of the full HSIP funding available to Missouri.
-This year the Commission approved the full programming of HSIP funds.